bbusenius/History-of-Guatemala-2nd-Grade/units/unit2/lesson2.md

    - Fold the paper accordion-style into 4-6 panels.
    - Draw Maya-inspired scenes (e.g., jaguars, stars) or simple glyphs on each panel.
    - Encourage a short story: "What could your codex be about?"
+   - Pull up images of codices and glyphs to show the student while he or she works.

 6. **Narration (5 minutes)**:
    - Ask: "What does your codex show?" or "Tell me your story."